-Each train has two bike cars.
-The number of bicycles is limited to 40 per gallery car (80 bikes total for train) and 24 per Bombardier car (48 bikes total for train).
+Each gallery car train set has two bike cars and Bombardier train set is equipped with three bike cars.
+The number of bicycles is limited to 40 per gallery car (80 bikes total for train) and 24 per Bombardier car (72 bikes total for train).
 There is no charge to bring a bicycle on board.
-In unusual circumstances, at his or her discretion, the conductor may refuse transportation or revise the handling of bicycles due to crowded trains, bicycle condition or unsafe conditions.
+In unusual circumstances, at his or her discretion, the conductor may decline transportation or revise the handling of bicycles due to crowded trains, bicycle condition or unsafe conditions.

 Violation of any of these rules may result in eviction from the train.
 It is the responsibility of the cyclist to know and obey program rules and guidelines.
 Caltrain may alter the bicycle program at any time, as necessary.

 Only single-rider bicycles are permitted on trains.
 Maximum bicycle length is 80 inches, and bikes must not protrude into the aisle.
 No fuel-powered, tandem or three-wheel bikes are permitted.
 Training wheels, detachable or collapsible trailers or large, bulky attachments which expand bike width, such as saddlebags, baskets, backpacks or briefcases, are not allowed.

 Bicycles must be kept clean and free of excessive dirt and grease.
 Bikes must have no protrusions which could cause injury or damage.

 Folding bikes are allowed on any train car as they are no wider than 32 inches at the widest point.

 Folding bikes must be in the folded position prior to boarding and must remain under the control of the owner while on board.
 Folding bikes must be able to be stored under the seat in front of you or be placed in the luggage racks provided by Caltrain.